Eshaan-Lumba/FIFAI/index.md

 ## Introduction Draft 1 <a name="introduction"></a>

 The English Premier League is considered one of the most exciting soccer leagues in all of the world making Premier League games some of the most watched cable events in the world.
-Like other mainstream sporting leagues, the Premier League attracts significant attention from the gaming industry.
+Like other mainstream sporting leagues, the Premier League attracts significant attention from the gambling industry.
 Currently, predicting the victor of a Premier League match with high certainty is very difficult.
 We will attempt to construct a comprehensive neural network to successfully predict the result of Premier League matches on a consistent basis.

 To improve upon the previous [results](https://link.springer.com/chapter/10.1007/978-981-15-9509-7_57), we will try to use a more robust dataset with more pre-game and post-game datapoints such as expected goals for and against along with a more optimized algorithm.
 Another key modification is that their results are outdated and do not continue to learn, whereas we want to keep our model as up to date as possible.
 This might mean reading data in from the last 3-4 years instead of the last 7-8 years.